Find the best legal jobs

 Advancement opportunities for legal secretaries mostly involve working your way up to an office manager, though becoming a legal executive or paralegal are viable alternatives as well.
 There have also been cases of legal secretaries becoming qualified solicitors after completing a law degree.

 When it comes to law office jobs, most people typically think of paralegals or law office clerks.
-While paralegals do not practice as lawyers due to a lack of formal qualifications, they are still educated, legal professionals.
+While paralegals do not practice as lawyers due to their lack of formal qualifications, they are still educated legal professionals.

 Paralegal Salaries & Training

-As with most other legal careers, law clerk jobs receive salaries that range anywhere between $12,000 and $30,000 for individuals with less than five years of experience.
+As with most other legal careers that don’t require a law degree, law clerk jobs come with annual salaries that range anywhere upward of $35,000 for individuals with less than five years of experience.
 However, factors such as the area of practice, type of employer, size of the employer, and location can also affect earnings.

-On the other hand, paralegals who have more than five years of experience can expect to make anywhere between $30,000 to $65,000 per year.
+The median annual salary is $49,000, but paralegals who have more than five years of experience can expect to make up to $72,000 per year.

 Paralegal job prospects are better for individuals who hold diplomas in business, finance, accounting, law, and other related disciplines.
-Yet, academic qualifications such as a degree or diploma in any discipline are more than welcome.
+That said, academic qualifications such as a degree or diploma in any discipline are helpful.

 Job performance, qualifications, and experience are the deciding factors for the progression of a paralegal's career.
 The typical advancement options for these legal professionals are twofold.

-One involves working as paralegals with a continued effort to gain specialist-level expertise in a narrow area of practice.
-The other includes additional learning to ensure a pupillage or training contract.
-The latter then means attempting to qualify as a barrister or solicitor.
+One involves working as a paralegal with a continued effort to gain specialist-level expertise in a narrow area of practice.
+The other includes additional learning to ensure a pupillage or training contract, which usually means attempting to qualify as a barrister or solicitor later.

 Most frequently, legal executives find employment as members of in-house legal teams working for commercial enterprises in the private sector or public sector organizations and law firms.

 For the most part, being a practicing legal executive is essentially no different than being a practicing solicitor.
-The role of a legal executive includes preparing legal documentation, attending court proceedings, as well as interacting with and representing clients.
+The role of a legal executive includes preparing legal documentation and attending court proceedings, as well as interacting with and representing clients.